-For the more adventurous traveller, the cottage is situated along the Borrowdale Valley by the famous Bowderstone (CA12 5XA) – a massive boulder that has lain precariously on one side for the last 10,000 years!
-Sleeping up to 10 people (linen and mattresses not provided) it has a kitchen, accessible shower-room and communal area, but is only accessible by foot along a 400m wheelchair accessible path, with parking at the nearby National Trust car park.
+For the more adventurous traveller, the Bowderstone Bunkhouse is situated along the Borrowdale Valley by the famous Bowderstone (CA12 5XA) – a massive boulder that has lain precariously on one side for the last 10,000 years!
+Sleeping up to 12 people (linen and mattresses not provided) it has a kitchen, accessible shower-room and communal area.
+You reach it by foot, bike or wheelchair via a 400m path, with parking at the nearby National Trust car park.
 Although with running water, electricity and drainage, this self-catering location is more suited to outdoor groups looking to ‘get away from it’ as it is a walk to the nearest shop or pub.
-Please note, the Bowderstone Cottage is £100 per night for sole use with a minimum length of stay being 1 night.
+Please note, the Bowderstone Bothy is £100 per night for sole use with a minimum length of stay being 1 night.
 It is also only for use by clubs, educational groups or other organisations such as the Scouts, as it is on National Trust land and has certain restrictions to its use.

 You can check availability of both the Coach House and the Bowderstone Bunkhouse using the search below.